eatonlu007/veneers-price-calculator-component/README.md

-# 👄 Veneers Cost Calculator React Component
+# 👄 Veneers Cost Calculator Widget

 A stylish calculator for porcelain and composite veneers.
 Ideal for cosmetic dentistry blogs and practice websites looking to increase user engagement.